WGBH-MLA/AAPB2/app/views/primary_source_sets/marriage-equality.md

 - What trends in the data do you notice in public opinion about same-sex marriage?
 - What do the sources indicate about how the political popularity of same-sex marriage changed over time?
 - What possible social explanations can you offer for why popular support for same-sex marriage grew over time?
 - Do you think changes in public opinion could have shaped Barack Obama’s decision to only support civil unions in 2008 and then support full marriage equality in 2012?
-Why or why not?  y
+Why or why not?
 - To what extent do you believe that the changing social and political environment was responsible for the Supreme Court’s decision in Obergefell?
 - If the Supreme Court were to overturn Obergefell, returning legal decisions about same-sex marriage to the states, what might happen?
 Where might same-sex marriage remain legal?
 What might the federal government do?